 That day my morning started at 6:30, a good three hours before my comfort waking-up time and at least ninety minutes before I force myself into the regular work day, with a call from the office.
 While I was trying to ascertain the problem and decide who else to wake up, with a sudden clarity I realized what was that pleasant scent that haunted me from the sleeve of my bathrobe for a couple of days:

 Le Parfum Denis Durand Couture by M.Micallef.

-When Le Parfum Couture arrived I sprayed it, sniffed and told to myself: This is how an agarwood perfume should be done!
+When Le Parfum Couture arrived, I sprayed it, sniffed and told to myself: This is how agarwood perfume should be done!
 Not too much, not too sweet – just right.

 How do you feel when you do a blind sniff, clearly smell some note but later find out the perfume doesn’t contain it?
 Since I don’t think much of my nose I don’t get upset when it happens.
 I was rather surprised – not as surprised as when I actually get the note right (then I feel both surprised and proud of myself) but still.

 When I started reading other bloggers’ reviews, I discovered that I wasn’t alone: many reviewers reported smelling agarwood (oud) in Le Parfum Denis Durand Couture.
 If you haven’t read theories/explanations on what we all smelled in the perfume, I recommend reading the first two links below and choose which explanation works for you.

 What I want to point out is that for all intents and purposes we can say that Le Parfum Denis Durand Couture has agarwood among its notes.
 How did I figure?
 Most modern perfumes do not use real agarwood anyway (as well as many other real notes but it’s a different story) so who’s to say that this aroma chemical or accord is less oud than any other one if we all smell it like such?